-But we suspect that China's President, Xi Jinping, won't be used to asking the question, "how long should your speech be?"
+However, we suspect that China's President, Xi Jinping, won't be used to asking the question, "how long should your speech be?".
 Well, perhaps when he was a junior leader in a China Communist party cadre.
 But not now that he's the supreme leader.

 We sense that his speech yesterday, in the Great Hall of the People in Beijing, proves that point.
 China's President was addressing the 19th Party Congress where he was clocked speaking for three and a half hours in all.
 That really is an epic speech.

 But in equal measure we also sense that his speech pointed at something else.
 Because for all the rhetoric and the use of metaphor in this speech, it proved a burden for his 3,000 strong audience.

 Perhaps we should have guessed what was going to happen if we'd read the title to his speech.

 Secure a decisive victory in building a moderately prosperous society in all respects and strive for the great success of socialism with Chinese characteristics for a new era

 Yes, of course, that's quite a title.
 And quite a clue for what's going to follow.

 Certainly it was obvious from the audience members' body language that it was hard work listening to this speech.
 Numerous politburo chiefs disappeared for short breaks.
 And 91 year old Jiang Zemin, the former general secretary of the party, was obvious in his yawns.
 Yes, the gerontocracy is still there.